onehaitao/Attention-CNN-relation-extraction/README.md

 *Note*:
 * Some settings are different from those mentioned in the paper.
 * No validation set used during training.
 * Just complete the part of general *Attention-CNN*.
 WordNet and words around nominals are not used.
-More detail is available in Section 4 in this paper.
+More details are available in Section 4 in this paper.
 * Although I try to set random seeds, it seems that the results of each run are a little different.
 * The result of my version is not ideal.
 Maybe my understanding is wrong.
 If you find it, please let me know.